180D-FW-2020/Team8/README.md

 We will be creating a framework for developing AR micoroservices.
 This Machine-Learning Enhanced Augmented-Reality Toolkit (MEAT) will be used to generate a few example services:

 - Gesture Recognition
-    - hotkeys and sign language to text
-- Basketball Shot Analysis
+- AR Games
-- Object Location
+- Object Location and Tracking
-- Screen Embedder
-    - placement of virtual screen(s) onto visible surfaces
+- Screen Embedder - placement of virtual screen(s) onto visible surfaces

 ## Usage